Navy Sea Pay and Submarine Pay Rates for 2025

 Continuous Submarine Duty Incentive Pay (CONSUBPAY)

-Paid to submarine-qualified personnel who have made a career commitment to the submarine force.
-Most submarine sailors receive this type of SUBPAY.
+This goes to submarine-qualified personnel who’ve committed to the submarine force as a career.
+Most submarine sailors receive this type of SUBPAY, and it’s the higher-paying option.

 Operational Submarine Duty Incentive Pay (OPSUBPAY)

 Paid to personnel assigned to submarine duty but not yet qualified or committed to a submarine career.
-Cannot be received simultaneously with CONSUBPAY.
+You can’t receive both OPSUBPAY and CONSUBPAY at the same time.

 2025 Submarine Pay Rates